caiiiycuk/js-dos/v7/docs/buttons.md

 :::warning
 If you use default js-dos installation then button `10` will be created automatically.
-This button will be a options button that give access to built-in functions (fullscreen, save-load, etc)
+This button will be an options button that gives access to built-in functions (fullscreen, save-load, etc)
 <img alt="special button" src={useBaseUrl('img/special-button.jpg')} />
 :::

 ## Changing style

-Currently you can change size of buttons by passing `scale` in layersOptions.
+Currently you can change the size of buttons by passing `scale` in layersOptions.
 ```js
  const layers = emulatorsUi.dom.layers(document.getElementById("root"), { scale: 0.7 });
 ```